zoobzio/zbz/docula/example/blog-content/announcing-docula-v2.md

 Your documentation now updates **automatically** when you change markdown files in cloud storage.
 No more manual builds or deployments!

 ### ☁️ Cloud-Native Storage
-Store your documentation in **S3, GCS, MinIO**, or any Hodor-supported provider.
+Store your documentation in **S3, GCS, MinIO**, or any Depot-supported provider.
 Your docs live in the cloud and sync instantly.

 ### 🎨 Beautiful Templates
 Choose from **multiple site templates**: